artsy/artsy.github.io/_posts/2017-07-15-Comments-are-on.markdown

 I've worked on a few large-scale OSS projects, and I believe that people find it easier to just leave a comment and rely on a contributor to explain a problem rather than consulting the documentation.
 I consider doing everything you can to make people find their own answers a strong part of [defensive open source][def-oss].

-I have an even lower tolerance for comments on posts I write.
-Once I started using this blog, I added the ability to turn off comments per-post and haven't allowed comments on any posts I've written.
+For the posts I write, I have an even lower tolerance for comments.
+For example, I added the ability to turn off comments per-post and haven't allowed comments on any posts I've written here.
+A lot of transitory discussion around an article happens on twitter via [@ArtsyOpenSource][ArtsyOpenSource].

 I'm willing to give it another shot though, and so I got around to creating a simple system for allowing opt-in comments on posts using GitHub Issues.
 The rest of this post will be about how you can do it also, and a bit about why I think GitHub Issues are a happy medium for the comments.